 Recreation Passport.
 This can be purchased for $11.00 at the time of vehicle

-permit renewals for Michigan residents.
+permit renewals for Michigan residents, or at the park entrance.
 This puptacular pass gives you and your

 canine adventure buddy access to all Michigan state parks for an entire year.

 Fort Custer Recreation Area will make your pup one happy